yvonen-s/tw-us-nationid/README.md

 TBA, sources at end -
 Analysis runs 2012-2021 as these are the only years with complete election/democratization data

+Coded translation from Chinese characters to English text

 ## Scripts
 ### 1. aidmerge.py
 ----